Multi Company Environments

 Warning: All companies sharing the same accounting period set are depreciated together during period-end processing.
 If a company needs to be depreciated on a different schedule (e.g. different month-end dates), assign it to a separate accounting period set.

-Nominal Code Groups
+Nominal Groups

 | Approach | When to Use |